Child Maltreatment - Physical Abuse

 What increases a child's risk for physical abuse?

-A child's risk for physical abuse increases as he gets older.
+A child's risk for physical abuse increases as he or she gets older.
 The following also increase the risk:

 - Poor, violent, or crowded living conditions